Q&A Session: David Rostan

 By how far do you guys have a net profit after marketing costs every month?
-Do you guys have months where you have loss?
-When there is a loss during a month, what do you do marketing and strategy wise to get to a profitable month in the next month?
+Do you guys have months where you have lost?
+When there is a loss during a month, what do you do marketing and strategy-wise to get to a profitable month in the next month?

 B2B and B2C when it comes to building you clientele what was the most successful way you found to add to your client list

 In our case, the key is: when they’re ready, make SURE we’re meeting with them ASAP!
 Hence – embed Calendly on your website or use it in marketing or sales automation to make sure clients don’t slip thru our fingers.
 Self-promotional but true.

 How do you guys reach out to lapsed/canceled users (if at all)?

 We love to identify them ahead of time.
 We use Braze for email and in-app messages and ideally, we see slowed activity and ping them.
 Usually with refreshers on why and how to get value out of the product. e.g. hey, reduce no-shows by adding reminders to your events.
 That gets them thinking of the benefits of using Calendly more regularly vs not.
 To revive, there are many ways discounts (we don’t do these, but I’ve seen them work).
 What we do is package new release stuff. e.g. hey, we have an amazing iPhone app now so you can schedule on the go!
 It has 5 stars! etc.

 I’d love to hear about who your ideal buyer is in B2B and how you think about marketing to them.

 We have several.
 Anyone who makes or loses money or time based on the meetings they do and don’t get.
 Sales & lead marketers, customer support & account management, recruiters, product & marketing researchers, conference attendees, education for student advising.
 We collect use-case at signup and market to them as that customer profile.